jamesshore/quixote/ROADMAP.md

 ## Current Feature: Positioning relative to page

-* Document width, height
-* QFrame.document()
-* Document top, right, bottom, left
 * Page width, height
-  * SizeDescriptor superclass for plus(), minus(), times()?
 * Page top, right, bottom, left
 * QFrame.page()
 * Center & middle for all.
 (Modify ElementCenter to be generic?)
-* QFrame: document difference between viewport, document, and page
+* QFrame: document difference between viewport and page
-* Test ElementEdge with border, margin, padding (change getRawPosition() docs if border not included)
-* Test ElementSize with border, margin, padding
 * Test and document QUIRKS MODE fix in QFrame.js
   * ViewportSize: test behavior when in quirks mode?
 * Test and document proper solution to Mobile Safari and its "full size frame" issue.